Skip to main content

 AgentVault does not use AES-GCM.
 The 192-bit nonce in XChaCha20-Poly1305 eliminates nonce reuse risk that plagues AES-GCM’s 96-bit nonce, which is critical for high-throughput messaging where random nonce collisions become statistically significant.

-AgentVault uses the Extended Triple Diffie-Hellman (X3DH) protocol to establish shared secrets between an owner and an agent device.
-The handshake occurs during device enrollment.
+For legacy 1:1 sessions that have not migrated to MLS, AgentVault uses the Extended Triple Diffie-Hellman (X3DH) protocol to establish shared secrets between an owner and an agent device.
+New sessions use MLS group creation instead.

 1